 Pay extra attention to body language

 Video can’t replace in-person conversations for multiple reasons.
 You miss out on the small talk that comes with face-to-face interaction, like greeting the candidate at the door, offering them a drink and discussing the weather.
-To counteract this, pay extra attention to the body language of the candidate as the view is narrower - literally - than during an in-person meeting.
+To counteract this, pay extra attention to their body language as the view is narrower -literally- than during an in-person meeting.

 Remember that not everyone is used to video call

 If you hold regular video interviews as part of your job, it’s worth remembering that for many candidates, using video software is a new experience that they might feel uncomfortable with.
-To give the candidate it’s a good idea to include at least 2 video interviews with candidates so you can get a good impression.
-Spend a little extra time making the candidate feel comfortable at the start of the call.
+It’s a good idea to include at least 2 video interviews with candidates so you can get a good impression of the person applying for a role.
+Spend a little extra time making them feel comfortable at the start of the call.
 At the end of the day, it’s a conversation between two (or more) people.
-Ask the candidate a couple of relaxed questions at the start to break the ice.
+Ask a couple of relaxed questions at the start to break the ice.
 Which book they are currently reading or if they have any favourite new Netflix discoveries are great options.

 Paint a picture of the company culture

-The candidate won’t be able to visit the office and experience the company culture first-hand (yet).
-So to make up for this, describe the company culture and office atmosphere so the candidate can get a good impression of whether or not they would be a good fit.
-You could share internal videos, and let the candidate know what to expect in terms of internal events that the company hosts.
-Do they have unique, themed Friday drinks once a month?
-Let the candidate know!
-These small details can all help to paint a picture for the candidate so they can get a good sense of their potential new employer.
+In the case of a virtual hiring process, the candidate won’t be able to visit the office and experience the company culture first-hand (yet).
+To make up for this, describe the company culture and office atmosphere so the candidate can get a good impression of whether or not they would be a good fit.
+You could share internal videos, and let the candidate know what to expect in terms of internal events.
+Small details can all help paint a picture for the candidate so they can get a good sense of their potential new employer.

-For companies who are currently hiring, it’s possible that your new employee will have to work remotely at one point.
+Chances are that your new employee will have to work remotely at one point.
 This means that you should ensure they have the necessary skills to be able to complete their work without supervision.
-Consider setting the candidate a task or project to work through at home that would be representative of what they would do in their job.
+Consider setting the candidate a task or project to work through at home during an interview, or in preparation for an interview, that would be representative of what they would do in their job.

 Get your digital documents ready

-If you find the dream candidate and want to move quickly to seal the deal, make sure you have digital documents ready to go.
+If you find the right talent and want to move quickly to seal the deal, make sure you have digital documents ready to go.
 What would the process be?
-Are the contracts already in online format?
+Are the contracts already in an online format?
 Research and invest in tools that facilitate this, such as DocuSign.

 Prepare for the new hire

-Preparation is key.
-Make sure that the person you hire will have the necessary company equipment that they would need to start working right away, such as a company phone or laptop.
-Ensure that you are able to provide online training for new starters, and transfer your entire onboarding experience into a virtual environment to take into account current situations.
+Make sure that the person you hire will have the necessary company equipment that they would need to start working from home (if they do) right away, such as a company phone or laptop.
+Ensure that you are able to provide online training for new starters, and transfer your entire onboarding experience into a virtual environment.

 Respect standard hours

-Just because everyone is currently working from home doesn’t mean working hours have changed.
-When you’re communicating with candidates via phone, stick to regular work hours.
-Call between 9 and 6, and don’t take advantage of them being stuck at home!
+Just because they are working from home doesn’t mean working hours have changed.
+When you’re communicating with candidates via phone, stick to regular work hours, between 9 and 6.